 By Joanne Jeffries.
 Last Updated 15th October 2021.
 Welcome to our guide on how to make manhole compensation claims.
 Commonly referred to as drain cover compensation claims, these types of legal proceedings may be made if you’ve suffered as a result of a manhole incident that occurred due to third-party failings.

 When you are walking around in public, going about your busy life, the last thing you expect is to trip or fall because of a faulty drain and manhole cover.
-These covers are designed to protect the public from the holes in the road and pavement but if one if broken, faulty or missing then it could become a serious hazard.
+These covers are designed to protect the public from the holes in the road and pavement, but if one is broken, faulty or missing, then it could become a serious hazard.

-Manhole/ drain cover compensation claims aren’t uncommon as slips and trips due to a faulty drain or manhole cover can leave you with serious injuries and in severe pain.
-It is the responsibility of the council or landowner to maintain the pavement and this includes drain and manhole covers and so claims against you the local council for personal injury can be processed as the are liable for any injuries sustained due to unmaintained covers.
+Manhole compensation claims (or drain cover compensation claims) aren’t uncommon, as slips and trips due to a faulty drain or manhole cover can leave you with serious injuries and in severe pain.
+It is the responsibility of the council or landowner to maintain the pavement, and this includes drain and manhole covers, and so claims against you the local council for personal injury can be processed as they are liable for any injuries sustained due to unmaintained covers.

-If you have suffered as the result of an accident over a broken, faulty or missing drain or manhole cover then contact Accident Claims UK on 0800 073 8801 today and one of our dedicated team will be able to guide you through your next steps.
-We will put you in contact with an experienced solicitor who will be able to represent your case for you in your claim for compensation after a manhole cover accident.
+If you have suffered as the result of an accident over a broken, faulty or missing drain or manhole cover, then contact Accident Claims UK on 0800 073 8801 today, and one of our dedicated team will be able to guide you through your next steps.
+We will put you in contact with an experienced No Win No Fee solicitor who will be able to represent your manhole compensation claims for you.

 Select a section